-- Attend one of our live Skywarn training sessions.
+- Participate in one of our spotter training webinars

 Your local and county officials can provide additional information about how spotter groups are organized in your community.
-Many spotter groups in the small communities in West Texas are led by local volunteer firefighters with assistance from law enforcement, amateur radio operators, and other community volunteers such as CERT volunteers
+Many spotter groups in the small communities in central/western Oklahoma and western north Texas are led by local volunteer firefighters with assistance from law enforcement, amateur radio operators, and other community volunteers such as CERT volunteers